Firestopping and Compartmentation

 Product and materials are classified for resistance to fire according to EN 13501-2

-Limiting the spread of fire
+Limiting the spread of Fire

 UK Building Regulations insist on effective compartmentation to prevent the spread of fire within a building.
-Specifying that fire, smoke and gasses remain at the point of origin for as long as is required to allow building occupants to evacuate safely, or the emergency services to extinguish the fire, whilst retaining building structural integrity.
+Specifying that fire, smoke and gases remain at the point of origin for as long as is required to allow building occupants to evacuate safely, or the emergency services to extinguish the fire, whilst retaining building structural integrity.